ciakovx/rorcid.workshop/orcidWalkthrough.md

 # Conclusion

 The ORCID API is an excellent tool for analyzing research activity on multiple levels. `rorcid` makes gathering and cleaning the data easier.
 Thanks to both ORCID and Scott Chamberlain for their contributions to the community.
 Again, read Paul Oldham's excellent post at https://www.pauloldham.net/introduction-to-orcid-with-rorcid/ for more you can do.
-I hope this set of functions helps.
+I hope this walkthrough  helps.
 If you need to get in touch with me, find my contact info at https://info.library.okstate.edu/clarke-iakovakis.